lvdongzhen/Wenzhou-Randomized-Battery-Data/README.md

 # License of Wenzhou Randomized Battery Data

 ***Accessibility and Attribution***  <br>
 The related data and code are accessible under the Creative Commons Attribution-NoDerivatives 4.0 International License (CC BY-ND 4.0).
-Proper attribution is mandatory when using or sharing the data or code; please name the data source as "Wenzhou Randomized Battery Data" and cite the source article: Dongzhen Lyu et al., Battery Cumulative Lifetime Prognostics: Bridging Laboratory and Real-Life Scenarios, Cell Reports Physical Science (2024).
+Proper attribution is mandatory when using or sharing the data or code; please name the data source as "Wenzhou Randomized Battery Data" and cite the source article: Dongzhen Lyu et al., Battery Cumulative Lifetime Prognostics to Bridge Laboratory and Real-Life Scenarios, Cell Reports Physical Science (2024).

 ***Data Storage Location***  <br>
 GitHub: https://github.com/lvdongzhen/Wenzhou-Randomized-Battery-Data   <br>